 Comparative Analysis

-The tables that follow contain the elements through which performance measures are validated as well as Kepro’s determination as to whether or not the plans met these criteria.
+The tables that follow contain the elements through which performance measures are validated, as well as, Kepro’s determination as to whether or not the plans met these criteria.
 Results are presented for both plans reviewed in order to facilitate comparison across plans.

 Exhibit 3.3.
 Performance Measure Validation Worksheets